torvalds/linux/Documentation/input/ff.rst

 Introduction
 ~~~~~~~~~~~~

-This document describes how to use force feedback devices under Linux.
+This document describes how to use force feedback devices under GNU/Linux.
 The
 goal is not to support these devices as if they were simple input-only devices
 (as it is already the case), but to really enable the rendering of force
 effects.
-This document only describes the force feedback part of the Linux input
+This document only describes the force feedback part of the GNU/Linux input
 interface.
 Please read joydev/joystick.rst and input.rst before reading further
 this document.